hautelook/frankenstein/README.md

 Credits
 -------

-This library has copies of code from https://github.com/phpspec/prophecy-phpunit and https://github.com/atoum/atoum .
+This library has copies of code https://github.com/atoum/atoum and uses https://github.com/phpspec/prophecy-phpunit .